-The following are scholarships available to all admitted students.
-You will need to submit an application that is accessible through the scholarship portal on the application status page after your admission.
+The following scholarships were made available by our generous donors to all admitted students.
+You may also apply for the general need-based scholarship.
+These scholarships will require you to submit an application that is accessible through the scholarship portal.
 In addition, all candidates will be considered for a partial-tuition Merit Scholarship.
 There is no application required and typically the merit scholarship will be offered at the time the admissions decision is made.

 This fund, launched in 2015, was developed in memory of Kate who was an MFE alumna from the Class of 2014.
 Kate was an extraordinary and selfless human being.Read About Kate's Story

 The Chengchun "Arthur" Qi Book Scholarship for $1,000 was developed in memory of Arthur, a student in the MFE program, who passed away unexpectedly in February 2012.
 The scholarship application is available online each year.